nishizumi-maho/nishizumi-setups-sync/README.md

     synchronisation copies everything to the team folder.
 - By default only `.sto` files are copied; a checkbox allows copying every file type instead.
+- Scramble mode can modify files with random bytes after copying so that their hashes differ from the source.
+The script scrambles both the destination and original files, effectively disabling hash-based comparison.
 - Optionally create driver-specific folders in the destination.
 When enabled, setups are synced to a `Common Setups` folder and to each named driver folder without overwriting the drivers' custom versions.